safdotdev/safacoda/safacoda/grpc_quick_start/step3.md

 Take some time to study the Pact test.

-We are setting up the gRPC Pact interaction, and loading into it, the Protobuf definition `examples/area_calculator/proto/area_calculator.proto`
+We are setting up the gRPC Pact interaction, and loading into it, the Protobuf definition, which you can see in the following file

+- `examples/area_calculator/proto/area_calculator.proto`

 ###  Run the tests